 PPWB Strategic Plan

 The purpose of the Strategic Plan is to identify current challenges of transboundary water management and identify the core MAA mandate to fulfill conditions of the Agreement and guiding principles that achieve the vision and mission.
 Specific goals are outlined to achieve the core MAA mandate.
-Strategies are oulined to achieve these goals.
+Strategies are outlined to achieve these goals.

-The strategic plan will be implemented by the Board through its Secretariat and Committees and by the Member Governments.
+The Strategic Plan will be implemented by the Board through its Secretariat and Committees and by the Member Governments.

 - Authorities over water are shared amongst governments;